 In the Champions League alone, Lahm played a staggering 112 times, and in February 2017 he made his milestone 500th appearance for Bayern – the club he had joined as an 11-year-old.
 At the end of that season, the veteran lifted the Meisterschale for an eighth and final time before hanging up his boots.

-Since his retirement as a player, Lahm worked closely with the DFB President as an ambassador for Germany’s successful bid to host Euro 2024.
-The 2017 German Footballer of the year is now set to head up the organising committee for that competition, but there is no doubt that he has already had an immense impact on both Bayern and football in the country as a whole.
+After his retirement as a player, Lahm became an ambassador for Germany’s successful bid to host Euro 2024.
+The 2017 German Footballer of the year is now working as the tournament director for that competition, but there is no doubt that he has already had an immense impact on both Bayern and football in the country as a whole.

 Back on that cheerless November night against Lens, who could have imagined that the young man waiting nervously to make his first senior appearance would go on to take both his club and country back to the summit of the game?

 Bayern take on Mainz, Dortmund are at neighbours Bochum, and holders Leipzig face Hoffenheim in the round of 16...

 Bayern's lead has been cut to a point - can Union, Leipzig, BVB, Freiburg or Frankfurt end their 10-year reign as champions?

 Matchday 18 highlights!